AnSrwn/Parkr/README.md

 * Steering

 ## Rewards
-* Collision with other objects: -0.1 (every time actions are received)
+* Collision with other objects: -0.01 (every time actions are received)
-* Getting closer to parking spot: +0.1 (every meter)
-* Getting farther away from parking spot: -0.1 (every meter)
+* Time penalty: -0.01 (every time actions are received)
 * Reached parking spot: +1
+  * Coming to a stop: +1
-  * Parked parallel to markings: +0.5
+  * Parked parallel to markings: +1
-  * Time needed: between 0 and +1 (secondsRemaining/maxEpisodeLength)